MicrosoftDocs/cpp-docs/docs/c-language/conversions-from-signed-integral-types.md

 printf_s( "%hu\n", u );  // Prints 65533
 ```

-When converting a signed integer to a floating-point type, if the original value cannot be represented exactly in the result type, the result will be the next higher or lower representable value.
+When converting a signed integer to a floating-point type, if the original value can't be represented exactly in the result type, the result will be the next higher or lower representable value.

-See [Storage of Basic Types](../c-language/storage-of-basic-types.md) for information about the sizes of integral and floating-point types.
+See [Storage of basic types](../c-language/storage-of-basic-types.md) for information about the sizes of integral and floating-point types.

 The following table summarizes conversions from signed integral types.
 This table assumes that the **char** type is signed by default.
-If you use a compile-time option to change the default for the **char** type to unsigned, the conversions given in the [Conversions from Unsigned Integral Types](../c-language/conversions-from-unsigned-integral-types.md) table for the **unsigned char** type apply instead of the conversions in the following table.
+If you use a compile-time option to change the default for the **char** type to unsigned, the conversions given in the [Conversions from unsigned integral types](../c-language/conversions-from-unsigned-integral-types.md) table for the **unsigned char** type apply, instead of the conversions in the following table.

-### Conversions from Signed Integral Types
+## Table of conversions from signed integral types

 |From|To|Method|
 |----------|--------|------------|